About the members of the group:

 Andrea Romani - flute, ney

 Based in Paris, born in Cremona, Italy (1975), Andrea is a self-taught musician who abandoned a promising career in an investment bank in Italy in the ‘90s when he first bought a is the flutist on the album Southern Avenue, directed by Fabrizio Cecca’s sextet in Paris, published by Chrystal Records.
-For this recording (on which the great flutist Nicola Stilo is a guest), Andrea met the French trumpet player Julien Alour and the Italian pianist Giovanni Ceccarelli.
-Mostly in France and Italy, he has performed many times with the Italian guitar player Federico Casagrande.
+Shortly after, he started performing with the Italian guitar player Federico Casagrande, both in France and in Italy.

-In 2014 created in Paris “Alonisma” a collective of international artists from Europe and middle east and latin America including musicians, painters, film makers, dancers actors, academics.
+In 2014, while in Paris, he created “Alonisma”, a collective of international artists from Europe, the Middle East, and Latin America, including musicians, painters, filmmakers, dancers actors and academics.

-After years of experiments he recorded his first Album in december 2017 released by Z-Kalan, an imprortant turkish label.
+After years of experiments, he recorded his first Album in December 2017 released by Z-Kalan, an important Turkish label.